 “My first step in recovery was just nurturing my brain and my mind,” he said.
 “I suffered a terrible concussion.
 I was in the hospital for probably a full day before I was even able to maintain information of what happened or where I was.”

 While receiving his initial inpatient care, word spread quickly about the tragic accident.
 Multiple local news outlets and national wrestling media sources picked up on the story.
 As the news spread, so did an outpouring of support.
-A GoFundMe page was started to assist in the medical costs for Blackwood and his fellow Buffalo Brothers that raised thousands of dollars for the wrestlers.
+A GoFundMe page was started to assist in the medical costs for Blackwood and his fellow Buffalo Brothers.
+It raised thousands of dollars for the wrestlers.
 Notable names within the sport provided donations such as Chris Jericho, David Arquette, and Tony Khan.

 You can check out the GoFundMe page here.